eighty20results/e20r-mailchimp-for-membership-plugins/readme.txt

 = Add new members to =
 The MailChimp list you wish to add the new member / user to (segmented by Interests and/or Merge Tags).

+== Filters & Hooks ==

+1. e20r-mailchimp-member-interest-names - Array of interests defined for the "Membership names" group.
+Accepts one argument: string[]
+1. e20r-mailchimp-interest-category-label - Group name for Membership Level interests.
+Accepts 1 argument: string $label_name
+1. e20r-mailchimp-list-interest-category-type - Type of interest (default: checkbox).
+Accepts 2 arguments: string  $interest_form_input_type (checkbox, see MailChimp.com API documentation for options), string $list_id (the list it applies to).
+1. e20r-mailchimp-assign-interest-to-user - Do we assign the interest to the user being processed (default: true).
+Accepts 5 arguments: boolean $enabled, WP_User $user, string $interest, string $list_id, int $level_id)
+1. e20r-mailchimp-interests-to-assign-to-user - The interest IDs to assign to the user.
+Accepts 5 arguments: string[] $interest_ids, WP_User $user, string $list_id, bool $cancelling, int[] $level_ids
+1. e20r-mailchimp-member-merge-field-defs - Definitions for Merge Tags/Fields to assign the user.
+Accepts 2 arguments: array() $merge_field_definitions, string $list_id
+1. e20r-mailchimp-member-merge-field-values - Values for the defined Merge Tags/Fields being assigned for the user.
+Accepts 4 arguments: array $values, WP_User $user, string $list_id, int $level_id
+1. e20r-mailchimp-merge-tag-settings - The merge field value/data array to submit to the MailChimp distribution list.
+Accepts 3 arguments: array $merge_fields, string $list_id, int $level_id
+1. e20r-mailchimp-user-defined-merge-tag-fields - The merge tag field definitions.
+Accepts 3 arguments: array $merge_fields, string $list_id, int $level_id

+More filters and hooks can be found in the sources for the plugin on [github.com](https://github.com/eighty20results.com/repositories/e20r-mailchimp-for-membership-plugins)

 == Frequently Asked Questions ==

 = I found a bug in the plugin. =

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
-Thanks for helping. https://github.com/eighty20results/e20r-mailchimp-for-membership-plugins/issues
+Thanks for helping.
+[Add issues](https://github.com/eighty20results/e20r-mailchimp-for-membership-plugins/issues)

 = I need help installing, configuring, or customizing the plugin. =

-Please visit our premium support site at https://eighty20results.com/ for more documentation and our support forums.
+Please visit our premium [support](https://eighty20results.com/) for more documentation and to access our forums.

 == Screenshots ==